globocom/perfslave/README.md

 Than, each job was scheduled with one threshold for one or more web pages.

-Your config files should accept all options from [WebPageTest Npm Module](https://www.npmjs.com/package/webpagetest#test-works-for-runtest-method-only), like key (for API key), lagin and password for authenticated tests, etc. See example folder for more details.
+Your config files should accept all options from [WebPageTest Npm Module](https://www.npmjs.com/package/webpagetest#test-works-for-runtest-method-only), like key (for API key), login and password for authenticated tests, etc. See example folder for more details.

 #### Worker